 Attributes of God

-- eternal (in and beyond time, without beginning pre-creation or end eschatology) - Psalm 90:2
+- eternal (in and beyond time, without beginning or end) - Psalm 90:2

 - gracious (giving beyond measure, from love) - 1 John 4:8